Seun2255/sql_query_runner/README.md

 and then send SQL commands to.
 You can either make your own query or use one of the predefined queries.
 Please have fun using this 😁.
-Note: currently only select and from commands can be used e.g select \* from customers. this is a work in progress the 'Where' statement will be available soon
+Note: currently only select and from commands can be used e.g select \* from customers.

+This is a work in progress the 'Where' statement will be available soon

 ## I used **React** and the following packages: